Home and business energy incentives

 - upgrading to a more efficient heating and cooling system

-- insulating your ceiling
+- insulating floors

 - draught proofing gaps around windows and doors

 - sealing chimneys and fireplaces, exhaust fans, wall vents

 - replacing inefficient windows with thermally efficient ones